deviserplatform/docs/concepts.md

 Module is an extension of <a href="https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/areas?view=aspnetcore-2.1" target="_blank">Areas</a> in ASP.NET Core.
 It enables developers to implement fully-customizable functionlities.
 Once the funcationalities are implemented, it can be added in any pages across the platform.

 ## Three Modes
-Each page has three modes:
+Any pages in this platform has three modes:

 - **View:** View mode renders the final UI of the configured page.
 - **Edit:** This mode shows the edit view of a page where page editor can add/remove contents/modules in a configured layout.